izzypt/Minishell/README.md

        command > output.txt
        ```
        - This command runs `command` and writes its output to the file `output.txt`.
-       - If the file doesn't exist, it will be created.
+       -echo "$USER" | grep $USER If the file doesn't exist, it will be created.
 If it exists, it will be overwritten.

     - 2 Append Output (STDOUT) Redirection (`>>`):
       - The `>>` operator is used to append the standard output of a command to the end of a file.
 For example: